 The prescription of medication is thus a broader set of considerations that are worthy of consideration.
 The payer in the equation has the motivation to monitor the use of prescription medication and to consider alternative modalities and efforts.
 There are potential downsides to prescription medication.
 They include the costs of addiction, withdrawal, and settlement.
 But, more importantly, there is a human cost to addiction.
 Payers would do well to ask what is in the best interest of the injured worker, holistically, medically, and vocationally.
 Decisions about how to heal should include consideration of whether today's modality (opioids) creates tomorrow's complication (addiction).
 And, the focus should remain on the human being that is being treated.

 Overprescription alone may not be at the root of today's American overdose and death, but The Atlantic and others suggest that it played a significant role.
 Opioids are killing Americans.
 Some are prescribed and others from the street.
-They involve risk, of hyperalgesic effect, addiction, disability, and even death.
+They involve risk, of a hyperalgesic effect, addiction, disability, and even death.
 The potential downsides, today and tomorrow, should be considered by all involved when treatment is planned and executed.
 It is possible that in some instances the cure may become as significant a problem to a particular human being as the injury itself.